karthikv/model_schema/README.md

 # ModelSchema
-ModelSchema lets you annotate a [Sequel](https://github.com/jeremyevans/sequel/) Model with its expected schema (columns/indexes).
+ModelSchema lets you annotate a [Sequel](https://github.com/jeremyevans/sequel/) Model with its expected schema (columns and indexes).
 Instead of seeing a Sequel Model file that looks like this:

 ```rb
 class User < Sequel::Model(:users)